 When to Contact a Medical Professional

-Seek immediate medical care if you have abdominal pain or other warning signs of pancreatitis.
+Seek medical care right away if you have abdominal pain or other warning signs of pancreatitis.

-Call your health care provider if you have a personal or family history of high triglyceride levels.
+Call your provider if you have a personal or family history of high triglyceride levels.

 There is no way to prevent someone from inheriting this syndrome.